Madison-SDC/PeerToPeer/README.md

 The object that controls all outgoing ActionItems.

-### InputHandler

-Polls for input on System.in.
-Threaded.

 ## Package: main

 *The application implementation of the supporting framework.*

 ### Application

 Main class with main method.
+Polls on stdIn.

 ## Package: network